 Sup.
 3: The input of the model is reshaped as the input-transformed model, with increased number of parameters, but without applying the DCT transform.

 It can be observed that there is a loss of 0.16% for luma under RA if the DCT transform is omitted.
-The difference is minor under AI configuration, since the AI training data uses the same DIV2K dataset.
+The difference is minor under AI configuration.
+The training dataset and training process is the same as the proposed model at stage 3.